MA3STR0/kimsufi-crawler/README.md

 - (optional) In case of problems with easygui installation on Ubuntu, you can get it also with `sudo apt-get install python-easygui`
 - (optional) It's a good idea to register an account on Kimsufi/OVH in advance; just pick any available server on www.kimsufi.com and sign up without paying.
 This way later you will only need to log in and enter payment details, which saves a lot of time.

+**Test everything**

+You may test the whole chain by setting some popular servers in your config.json, for example ["KS-3A", "KS-3B", "KS-2E"].
+Since those are always available, you should receive a notification immediately.

 **Config check**

 Crawler makes an initial check of the config file during startup, so if you have any syntax errors or missing software dependencies - console logs will let you know.

 Advanced configuration
 ----------------------